 When you invite new members to your workspace they automatically join their default channels, even before they accept their invitations.
-If configured in those channels, GreetBot will wait until your new teammates actually accept their invites, before posting your welcome messages there.
-You may therefore see people “joining” their default channels but not receiving their welcome messages right away.
-The moment they finish setting up their accounts, though, GreetBot will post the messages you’ve configured as planned.
+If configured in those channels, GreetBot will wait until your new teammates actually accept their invites, before posting your welcome message.
+You may therefore see people “joining” your default channels but not receiving their welcome messages right away.
+The moment they finish setting up their accounts, though, GreetBot will post your greeting as planned.

 You can configure a channel message on all subscription plans.
 To configure welcome messages in multiple channels you will need the GreetBot Plus subscription plan.
 We also offer expanded configuration allowances for enterprise customers.
 Contact us at [email protected] if you’d like to get more information.